4tronix/BitCommander/README.md

 ## Reading the position of the Joystick

 Both the X and Y axes of the joystick have a range 0 to 1023.
-Specify the axis as part of the function call Use the readJoystick block to get the value
+Specify the axis as part of the function call.
+Use the readJoystick block to get the value.

 ```
 // Read the Joystick X axis value in to the xAxis variable